 - Create a buffer – Save an emergency buffer or emergency fund!
 This is critical in dealing with life’s ups and downs, and you should aim for at least a $2000 balance before even considering spending on any non essentials, paying down debt or investing!
 Try decluttering your home and selling items on Gumtree, eBay or Facebook Marketplace.
-Picking up a side hustle is a great way to make extra cash – things like dog walking, baby sitting, tutoring, upwork, freelancing, completing surveys or even handyman work like mowing lawns or cleaning!
-Seriously, do anything you can to get your hands on and stash that cash, and then set it aside in a good, fee-free bank account somewhere you can’t easily get to it.
+Picking up a side hustle is a great way to make extra cash – things like dog walking, baby sitting, tutoring, Upwork, freelancing, completing surveys or even handyman work like mowing lawns or cleaning!
+Seriously, do anything you can to get your hands on and stash that cash, and then set it aside in a good, fee-free bank account somewhere you can’t easily access.
 This is your emergency fund to prevent you going into (more) debt.

 - Boost your income – Make more from your job by negotiating a higher salary or promotion, and think about doubling down on that side hustle!

 - Pay off bad debt – If you have any debt other than a home loan or mortgage (eg a credit card, car or personal loan), consider a debt consolidation or debt consolidation loan to secure a lower interest rate to help you knock over your debt quicker.
 Use either the Debt Snowball or the Debt Avalanche techniques – the Debt snowball is great for beginners, and the debt Avalanche is great for more analytical people.
 Some people choose to pay off their home loan as well for peace of mind, but my preference is to use debt recycling to make that home loan tax deductible by using it for investing!